AdgerBadger/EPQ/README.md

 #### Skills Development
 - Learning about the process of alt rock
 - Learning about electronic instruments
-- Learning about music production software
+- Using music production software
-- Learning about
+-

 ## Project Breakdown
 - Research